baatochan/SlimeRancherPlanner/README.md

 You can find it [here](https://baatochan.github.io/Slime-Rancher-Planner/).

-If you have an idea for new function or you are experiencing a bug - look at open issues and create new if there isn't open simmilar case.
+If you have an idea for new function or you are experiencing a bug - look at open issues and create new if there isn't open similar case.

 This code is open source and if you'd like to support it - follow these steps:
 * Create a fork of repo.